verhas/jamal/README.md

 eval/scripttype script
 ```

 If `eval` is followed by `/` character then the next identifier is the type of the script.
-You can use any scripting language that
+You can use any scripting
-implements the Java scripting API and the interpreter is available on the classpath when Jamal is
+language that implements the Java scripting API and the interpreter is available on the classpath when Jamal is
 executed.
 If the script type is `jamal` then it is the same as there was no script type specified.
-This
+The explicit
-may be needed when the content of the macro to be evaluated starts with the `/` character.
+specification that the content is a jamal source may be necessary when the content of the macro to be evaluated starts
+with the `/` character.

 The following two examples show how `eval` can be used to evaluate simple arithmetic expressions using the
 Java built-in JavaScript interpreter.
 Note that in the second example the macro `eval` is preceded with the